plfa/plfa.github.io/src/plfa/Confluence.lagda.md

 #### Exercise

 Draw pictures that represent the proofs of each of the six cases in the above proof of `par-diamond`.
+The pictures should consist of nodes and directed edges, where each node is labeled with a term and each edge represents parallel reduction.

 ## Proof of confluence for parallel reduction